Data Cart

 Comparability — India [top]

-The 2015 Indian survey asks about cooking food on a "chullah," a traditional Indian stove made of clay, which burns wood, dung, or crop waste and produces a lot of smoke inside the house.
+The 2015 and 2019 Indian surveys ask about cooking food on a "chullah," a traditional Indian stove made of clay, which burns wood, dung, or crop waste and produces a lot of smoke inside the house.

 Universe